syedpeer/coolLabs.io/about/apps/palinkapp/README.md

 ## About
 Pálinka alcohol degree calculator.
 You can easily calculate the needed dilution for your home made [Pálinka](https://en.wikipedia.org/wiki/P%C3%A1linka).

-Currently it is only available in Hungarian language, but will be internationalized soon.

 ### [Try the app!](https://palinkapp.coollabs.io/#/)

 ## Features